IndomieGorengSatu/Mie/README.md

-## Remember, the best angle to approach a problem from is the "try" angle.
+## I was going to get a brain transplant, but I changed my mind